 Here’s a brief description of each:

-Social: Social introversion is the closest to the commonly held understanding of introversion, in that it’s a preference for socializing with small groups instead of large ones.
+Social: Social introversion is the typical definition of introversion, in that a preference for socializing with small groups instead of large ones.
 Or sometimes, it’s a preference for no group at all — solitude is often preferable for those who score high in social introversion.
 “They prefer to stay home with a book or a computer, or to stick to small gatherings with close friends, as opposed to attending large parties with many strangers,” Cheek said.
 But it’s different from shyness, in that there’s no anxiety driving the preference for solitude or small groups.

-Thinking; Thinking introversion is a newer concept.
+Thinking: This one is a newer concept.
 People with high levels of thinking introversion don’t share the aversion to social events people usually associate with introversion.
-Instead, they’re introspective, thoughtful, and self-reflective.
+Instead, this style of introversion just means a person who tends to be introspective, thoughtful, and self-reflective.
 “You’re capable of getting lost in an internal fantasy world,” Cheek said.
 “But it’s not in a neurotic way, it’s in an imaginative and creative way.”
-Think the dreamily imaginative Luna Lovegood, not the socially awkward Neville Longbottom, Cheek said, putting it into Harry Potter terms I, for one, am deeply familiar with.
+Sounds nice.